 An area structure plan (ASP) is a statutory document approved by Council and adopted by Bylaw.
-The purpose of this Plan is to outline the vision for the future development of Springbank in relation to matters such as land use, transportation, protection of the natural environment, emergency services, general design, and utility service requirements.
+The purpose of this Plan is to outline the vision for the future development of North Springbank in relation to matters such as land use, transportation, protection of the natural environment, emergency services, general design, and utility service requirements.
 This ASP provides Council with an overall strategy when considering land use changes, subdivision, and development.
 When making decisions regarding development within an area structure plan, Council must consider the plan and a wide range of other factors such as the goals of the County, County-wide growth, and the ability to provide servicing.
-This ASP implements the higher-level policies and requirements of the Interim Growth Plan, the South Saskatchewan Regional Plan, the Rocky View County/City of Calgary Intermunicipal Development Plan, and the County Plan, through alignment with these documents.
-The land use strategy set out in this ASP implements the vision for Springbank by detailing the physical organization of land uses in the Springbank area.
+This ASP implements the higher-level policies and requirements of the Interim Growth Plan, the South Saskatchewan Regional Plan, the Rocky View County/City of Calgary Intermunicipal Development Plan, and the Municipal Development Plan County Plan, through alignment with these documents.
+The land use strategy set out in this ASP implements the vision for North Springbank by detailing the physical organization of land uses.
 The strategy identifies general land uses, the approximate boundaries of the land use areas, and the policies that inform the development in each area.

 An ASP does not predict the rate of development within the plan area; ultimately, growth is determined by market demand, which reflects the overall economic climate of the region.
-Through the process of preparing this Plan, citizens were provided with opportunities at various stages in the process to have input into the development of policy.
+Through the process of preparing this Plan, several opportunities were provided to landowners, residents, adjacent jurisdictions, and other stakeholders for input on the development of policy.
 It is important that the vision, goals, and policies contained in the Plan address the interests of residents and stakeholders in the ASP area, as well as the interests of those in other parts of the County.

-3 SPRINGBANK VISION AND GOALS
+NORTH SPRINGBANK VISION AND GOALS

-Springbank Vision
+North Springbank Vision

-The following vision statement provides an idea of what Springbank could look like in the future:
+The following vision statement provides an idea of what North Springbank could look like in the future:

-Straddled by the Bow and Elbow Rivers, Springbank will principally offer a tranquil rural lifestyle, with beautiful vistas and a strong sense of community rooted in its agricultural heritage.
+Nestled between Straddled by the Bow River and Highway 1, North Springbank will principally offer a tranguil rural lifestyle, with beautiful vistas and a strong sense of community rooted in its agricultural heritage.
 Further development will safeguard Springbank's precious natural environment and will prioritize sensitive watershed, wildlife, and natural habitat management.
 Acreages will continue to be the main housing option in the community, but with Cluster Residential development offering a further choice that promotes the establishment of communal spaces.
 Agricultural land uses shall continue to be supported, and new development shall respect existing agricultural operations.

 Business uses will be carefully managed and will be predominantly centred on the Highway 1 intersections and Springbank Airport.
-Residents and visitors will access a growing range of institutional uses on Range Road 33, and will enjoy an extensive active transportation network linked with open space and community focal points.
-Transition from urban development in Calgary will be effectively planned to ensure compatibility with Springbank's unique character.
+Residents and visitors will enjoy an extensive active transportation network linked with open space and community focal points.
+Transition from urban development in the city of Calgary will be effectively planned to ensure compatibility with Springbank's unique character.
 New development shall utilize efficient servicing and transportation infrastructure to ensure that growth is fiscally and environmentally sound.